Do You (album): Overview

-Released in November 1985, the album was preceded by the single "Do It for Love", which made the US top 30, peaking at number 29 in December.
-The album entered the Billboard 200 on November 23 and a month later peaked at number 40 during a 19-week run.
+Released in November 1985, the album was preceded by the single "Do It For Love", which made the US top 30, peaking at number 29 in December.
+The album entered the Billboard 200 on 23 November and a month later peaked at number 40 during a 19-week run.
 By the end of the year, it was certified Gold by the RIAA.
 Later singles released were: "Jimmy Mack" and "Magic of Love", the former peaking at number 65 in February 1986.
 In her native UK, however, the album was unsuccessful.
 Easton puts this down to the British view that she had abandoned her country for success in America.
 Neither the singles nor the album registered on the chart, with her only chart showing in 1985 being for the earlier single "Sugar Walls" at number 95.
 Do You did however chart at number 32 in Japan and number 66 in Canada.

 The album received a favorable retrospective review by Allmusic, stating that "Easton consistently delivers driven, top-of-the-line performances, resulting in her sounding much more comfortable with dance material than on previous efforts".
 It lists the best songs as being the non-singles "Don't Break My Heart", "When the Lightning Strikes Again" and "Money Back Guarantee".

-On February 23, 2013, Edsel Records (UK) reissued and remastered Easton's A Private Heaven and Do You on CD with bonus tracks, with the latter including an extended version of "Jimmy Mack" that had never been included on any of her reissues.

 Due to her next album No Sound But a Heart failing to achieve a release in the United States, Do You would be Easton's last widely available album in the U.S. until 1988's The Lover in Me.

+On August 23, 2024, as part of Cherry Red’s on-going re-issue campaign of the star’s EMI catalogue, Do You was released as an expanded 2CD Deluxe Edition featuring single edits, 12" mixes, instrumentals and, most notably, the previously unreleased full uncut original album which was edited for the original release.
+These were also simultaneously released on orange vinyl as Do You: The Uncut Nile Rodgers Sessions.